nhs-england-tools/versioning-reference-template/README.md

 ### Final thought

-This repository isn't just a demo, it's a living template for how NHS teams can do releases properly:
+This repository isn't just a demo, it's a living reference for how NHS teams can manage automated versioning and release engineering properly:

 - Secure by default
 - Fully automated